 Documents Required To Obtain A Social Security Card

-Applying for Social Security benefits usually assumes that you already have a Social Security card.
+Applying for Social Security benefits usually assumes you already have a Social Security card.
 So, what do you need to get a Social Security card?
-The answer often depends on whether you simply need a replacement or you need to apply for your first card.
-Getting a replacement Social Security card is usually pretty easy.
+The answer often depends on whether you need a replacement or you need to apply for your first card.
+Getting a replacement Social Security card is usually pretty straightforward.
 You can request a replacement online as long as you are not performing a name change or changing any information on your card.
-Simply log into your My Social Security account at SSA.gov and request a replacement.
+Log into your My Social Security account and request a replacement.
 Note that a handful of states do not allow online replacement requests.

 The Bottom Line

 Are you wondering, “How do I apply for Social Security benefits?”
-Simply gather the required documents and complete the application!
-When you get ready to apply for Social Security benefits, you should go ahead and gather the required documents before starting your application.
+Gather the required documents and complete the application!
+When preparing to apply for Social Security benefits, you should gather the necessary documents before starting your application.
 This should help your application get processed more quickly.
-However, if you cannot locate all the documents, go ahead and apply for benefits.
-You can always provide the documents later in the process.
-Applying for health insurance coverage through Medicare doesn’t usually require as many documents, although some of the same ones will be required for that process.

 Frequently Asked Questions